go-estoria/go-estoria.github.io/content/docs/components/aggregate-store/_index.md

 weight: 210
 ---

-An **aggregate** is a cluster of domain objects that can be treated as a single unit.
-The aggregate's root entity is the entrypoint through which we interact with and manage the state and behavior of all related objects.
+An **aggregate** is a group of domain objects that is treated as a single unit.
+The aggregate's _root_ entity is the entrypoint through which we interact with and manage the state and behavior of all related objects.

 An **aggregate store** loads, hydrates, and saves aggregates.
 It is a generic component that requires an entity type as a type parameter: